Pontificia Universidad Javeriana: Main Campus in Bogotá

 The university's main campus has a total area of 445 acres (180ha) and approximately 202,988 spared meters of construction.
 Inside, there are a total of 45 buildings, 18 cafeterias, 1 university bookstore, a hospital, 1 parking block building with 1200 parking spaces, and 1 travel agency.
 The main campus is located inside the locality of Chapinero in eastern Bogotá since 1940.
-This campus borders important city landmarks such as the Parque Nacional Enrique Olaya Herrera to the south, the emblematic Carrera Séptima (seventh street) on the west end, the Eastern Hills (Bogotá) and the traditional Chapinero Block to the north.
+This campus borders city landmarks such as the Parque Nacional Enrique Olaya Herrera to the south, Carrera Séptima (seventh street) on the west end, the Eastern Hills (Bogotá) and the Chapinero Block to the north.
 Today this university maintains its open campus environment that allows pedestrians to walk on the interior.

-A brief history of some of the university's most emblematic buildings:
+A brief history of some of the university's buildings:

-Most Buildings are named after previous presidents or deceased Jesuit Faculty members who were important members of the academic community.
+Most Buildings are named after previous presidents or deceased Jesuit Faculty members.